 The Trump administration’s top priority, according to Autry, is likely to be “kicking Artemis into high gear” and ensuring Artemis III—the first crewed mission to the lunar surface since Apollo—remains on track to avoid getting beaten by China.

 Project 2025?
-The Heritage Foundation has drafted a separate potential playbook for the Trump administration, dubbed Project 2025.
-The former president claimed that he “had nothing to do” with the policy outline, casting doubt on how much its contents would influence a potential second term.
+The Heritage Foundation drafted a separate potential playbook for the Trump administration, dubbed Project 2025.
+The incoming president claimed that he “had nothing to do” with the policy outline, casting doubt on how much its contents would influence a potential second term.
 But it does make several space recommendations, including:

 - Elevating the Office of Space Commerce